astropy/pyvo/docs/dal/index.rst

     >>> datalink_proc = next(row.getdatalink().bysemantics('#proc'))

 .. note::
-  most times there is only one processing service per result, and thats all you need.
+  Most datalink documents only have one processing service per dataset, which is why there is the ``get_first_proc`` shortcut mentioned below.

 The returned object lets you access the available input parameters which you